artsy/palette/README.md

 If you don't want to release on a particular PR but the changes aren't trivial then use the `Skip Release` tag along side the appropriate version tag.

+## Zeplin Plugin

+Artsy uses [Zeplin](https://app.zeplin.io/) and we have developed [a plugin](https://github.com/artsy/palette-zeplin-extension) that you can install to get Palette component JSX copied directly from Zeplin mocks.

 ## Repos consuming Palette

 - [Force](https://github.com/artsy/force)